A PRESERVATION OF CYPRIOT ARTS & CRAFTS

 FOUNDED IN 1937

-The Society of Cypriot Studies founded the Cyprus Folk Art Museum in 1937 to preserve and promote the traditional arts and crafts of Cyprus.
-Its collection of exhibits has grown immensely over the years and today it remains one of the oldest museums on the island.
-The museum currently houses over 5,000 exhibits, displaying a wide range of artefacts.
+The Society of Cypriot Studies founded the Cyprus Folk Art Museum in 1937.
+Its main function was to preserve and promote the traditional arts and crafts of Cyprus.
+Since then, its collection of exhibits has grown immensely and today it remains as one of the oldest museums on the island.
+The museum currently houses over 5,000 exhibits and these display a wide range of artefacts.
 The treasure trove on display includes ancient pottery, textiles, woodcarvings and metalworks.
 These objects offer a glimpse into the rich history and traditions of the island and the museum acts as a testament to the creativity and craftsmanship of the Cypriot people of old.Â

 THE ORDER OF SAINT JOHN HOSPITALLERS